State Correctional Institution – Rockview

-The State Correctional Institution – Rockview, commonly referred to as SCI Rockview, is a Pennsylvania Department of Corrections prison located in Benner Township, Pennsylvania, 5 mi away from Bellefonte.
-A portion of the prison grounds extends into College Township.
+The State Correctional Institution – Rockview (SCI Rockview) is a Pennsylvania Department of Corrections prison located in Centre County, Pennsylvania, 5 mi away from Bellefonte.
+The facility is mostly in Benner Township, while a portion of the prison grounds extends into College Township.

-SCI Rockview, which began construction in 1912 and was completed in 1915, was intended to replace Eastern State Penitentiary and Western Penitentiary.
+SCI Rockview, which began construction in 1912 and was completed in 1915, was intended to replace Eastern State Penitentiary and Western Penitentiary also known as State Correctional Institution - Pittsburg.
 Instead it became a branch prison of Western housing lesser security risk prisoners employed in the extensive farm program outside the gates.
 Rockview is now a medium-security institution for men.
 Pennsylvania's execution chamber is located on the grounds of Rockview; however, there is no "death row" there.
 Condemned prisoners are transported to Rockview from death rows in maximum security prisons across the state several days before their scheduled execution.

 SCI – Benner Township was constructed adjacent to SCI Rockview in 2010.

+In September, 2025, Governor Josh Shapiro announced a decision to close Rockview, with the process to begin immediately.

 History

 Construction of Rockview began in 1912, and the prison opened three years later in 1915.
+It was designed by architect John T. Windrim.
 In 1913, the Pennsylvania State Legislature approved electrocution and the electric chair took the place of the gallows.

 At that time, the Pennsylvania State Legislature selected the new Western Penitentiary in Centre County, now known as Rockview, as the location of the chair.
 Neither the chair nor the institution were ready for occupancy until 1915.

 Between 1915 and 1962, 348 men and two women died in Pennsylvania's electric chair.
 The first woman to die in the electric chair was Irene Crawford Schroeder aka Shrader February 23, 1931.
 In 1972, the Pennsylvania Supreme Court decision Commonwealth v.
 Bradley invalidated the administration of the death penalty.
 In 1974, Pennsylvania drafted new capital punishment legislation, but it was once again invalidated in 1977.
 The next year, yet again, new capital punishment legislation was drafted and signed into law.

 On November 29, 1990, amidst debate over whether electrocution was cruel and unusual punishment, the Pennsylvania State Legislature barred further such executions and lethal injection was approved.

-The film On The Yard (1978) was filmed entirely at this prison and used actual inmates as extras in the film.
+The film On the Yard (1978) was filmed entirely at this prison and used actual inmates as extras in the film.
 It stars John Heard, Thomas Waites, and Mike Kellin.